cweiske/phubb/README.rst

 - Re-ping if ping was unsuccessful for a subscriber
 - stats
 - require domain registration before being able to publish

+  - check if URL topic URL has hub link (and self link)
 - do not allow subscriptions for urls that are not registered
+- logging